Hello, people in my computer

 I got new speakers for my room recently, so now I can listen to my CDs with better left/right distribution while I'm lying on my bed.
 It's not exactly 'surround sound', but it's better than before.
 I'm not sure exactly what I'm going to do with my other CD player (keep it, move it, give it away).
 It doesn't have a line out, so I don't think I can connect it to the speakers.
 We'll see what happens there.

 I also re-listened to Death of a Bachelor by Panic! at the Disco recently, and I was impressed by how bad it was.
 I used to love that album as a teenager, but it didn't age well at all.
-Mostly boring, but there are a few songs that aren't too bad.
+Mostly boring, but there are a few songs that aren't too awful.
 I reviewed it on my Record Club, which I've started using as an alternative to Musicboard, but I'm honestly not sure which I prefer.

 FILM & TELEVISION

 Great month for movies!
 Last weekend I attended the International Film Festival in my city, which was a lot of fun.
 I'd especially recommend Endless Cookie if you're a fan of animation, creative non-fiction... or psychedelics.
+I'm not sure where you can watch it though - it's only in theatres and doing the festival circuit for now.

 My partner and I had booked one movie for Sunday night, and had a lovely leisurely dinner, went up to the cinema, and realised I'd taken us to the wrong place.
 Whoops!
 Luckily we managed to make it to the other cinema in time.